Purpose of this notice

 Context – progress in negotiations

-The deal must now be voted upon in Parliament.
-In keeping with the clear intention of section 13 of the EU (Withdrawal) Act, the Government will ensure the matter is brought back to the Commons before 21 January.
-If Parliament approves the Withdrawal Agreement and framework for the UK’s future relationship with the EU, the Government will bring forward the EU (Withdrawal Agreement) Bill to give the Withdrawal Agreement domestic legal effect.
+The government will provide Parliament with this vote on the final deal as soon as possible after the negotiations have concluded.
+If Parliament approves the Withdrawal Agreement and framework for the UK’s future relationship with the EU, the government will bring forward the EU (Withdrawal Agreement) Bill to give the Withdrawal Agreement domestic legal effect.

 The procedures for approval and implementation of the Withdrawal Agreement and framework for our future relationship are set out in the white paper on legislating for the Withdrawal Agreement.
 In parallel a ratification process will need to take place in the EU.